|

 Connell Smith.
 We happened to see a rough cut in St. Andrews, NB in March, and it's a funny and heartbreaking account of four

+disparate North Americans who got nailed for pot possession and how the busts affected their lives.
 The Salon begins at 7pm on September 15 at the Khyber Club (which, on an unrelated note, HRM, we would love to see go

 the route of the Marquee and re-open permanently).
 Tickets are $6.